Skip to main content

 --token <TOKEN>env/configUser/Service Account Access Token to authenticate with the Witboost API.
 Must be provided via either CLI, environment variable (ACCOUNT_ACCESS_TOKEN), or config file (key: "ACCOUNT_ACCESS_TOKEN")

---jwt-duration <JWT_DURATION>-(Optional) User/Service account JWT duration in seconds
+--jwt-duration <JWT_DURATION>-(Optional) User/Service Account JWT duration in seconds

 --env <ENV>-Witboost environment in which the resource is evaluated